-- details, according to the standard template that will be supplied by Ipsos, for all students on the list. - 26.
+- 25. Following submission of the ILR data to the OfS data checking tool, a target list of students to be included in the NSS was automatically generated on 14 October 2022 and provided to Ipsos.
+Colleges should provide contact details (email addresses and telephone numbers), according to the standard template that will be supplied by Ipsos, for all eligible students on the list. - 26.
 For colleges, the standard collection notice already covers the use of student contact details in general surveys.
-However, given the nature and importance of the NSS, providers should also send all students eligible to take part an NSS pre-notification email informing them that they will be contacted by Ipsos.
+However, given the nature and importance of the NSS, providers should send all students eligible to take part an NSS pre-notification email informing them that they will be contacted by Ipsos.
 Guidance and an email template are provided in the NSS 2023 set-up guidance issued to providers by Ipsos. - 27.
 Providers can define their own structure for receiving their NSS data, through one of two optional fields on the sample file to indicate the internal 'department code' for each student.
 These codes, where populated, will be used solely for providing feedback to the provider. - 28.
-For colleges, the DfE will map between Register of Regulated Qualification (RRQ) codes on the CDR and the agreed publication subject hierarchy for publication purposes. - 29.
+For colleges, the OfS will map between LearnDirect codes on the ILR and the agreed publication subject hierarchy for publication purposes. - 29.
 Providers should submit the requested contact details for students on these lists to Ipsos by 28 November 2022.
 Ipsos will provide guidance to its contacts on how to supply these lists as part of the NSS guidance document.
 The NSS achieves a high response rate and to ensure this continues it is important that providers submit complete and accurate contact details to Ipsos by this date.